The rains’ turn it was — to usher in the morn,

 Snatches away the breath from all my being

-And erases every trace of the world out of my mind.
+And erases every trace of the world from my mind.

 — But sense returns as I am about to step back home.